Kirkbride Buildings Blog

 Topeka State Hospital

 The future of the historic Center Building in Topeka, Kansas isn’t looking so good.
 This last remnant of the Topeka State Hospital Kirkbride is in danger of being torn down.
 The Topeka Unified School District is considering the purchase of the former state hospital grounds on which the building stands.
-If they do buy the property, many of the abandoned buildings on the property will be demolished, and the Kirkbride admin will very likely be among ther number.
-While I’ve heard that the future of this structure hasn’t looked particularly hopeful even before now, I think this is the first indication of any real plans to knock it down.
+If they do buy the property, many of the abandoned buildings on the property will be demolished, and the Kirkbride admin will very likely be among their number.
+While I’ve heard that this structure’s future hasn’t looked particularly hopeful even before now, I think this is the first indication of any real plans to knock it down.

 « Blog Home Page